clm5506/NaiveTicket/README.md

 ```java
 private int price;
 ```
 does it matter which order the three words appear in?
+CM - YES
 * Edit the `TicketMachine` class to try different orderings.
 After each change, close the editor.
 	* Does the appearance of the class diagram after each change give you a clue as to whether or not other orderings are possible?
+CM - Yes
 	* Check by pressing the compile button to see if there is an error message.
+CM - <identifier> expected, illegal start of type error is received
 	* Make sure that you reinstantiate the original version after your experiments!

 ### Exercise 2.14
 * Is it always necessary to have a semicolon at the end of a field declaration?
+CM - YES, '; expected' error
 * Once again, experiment via the editor.
 * The rule you will learn here is an important one, so be sure to remember it.

 ### Exercise 2.15
 * Write in full the declaration for a field of type `int` whose name is `status`.
+CM - declared private int status; in editor

 ### Exercise 2.16
 * To what class does the following constructor belong?
+CM - Student
 ```
 public Student(String name)
 ```